ichenhe/OC-AsusB460i-i710700-5500xt/README.md

 Thanks to [AirportItlwm](https://github.com/OpenIntelWireless/itlwm/releases) now we can enable on-board Wireless NIC card (intel AX200) on hackintosh, **but only at a very low speed (about 50Mbps) so far.** This issue may be improved in the future, please follow the kext project motioned above.

+### Fix ASUS F1

+`Kernel - Quirks - DisableRtcChecksum` is enabled to fix the ASUS motherboard F1 problem.

 ## BIOS Settings

 See [official guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#intel-bios-settings) for details.